MintStockfish/Keylogger-Linux-X11/README.md

 # C++ Keylogger for X11

 This is a simple passive keylogger for X11-based operating systems (Linux), written in C++.
 The program captures keystrokes using the XInput2 extension, correctly handling both Cyrillic and Latin layouts, as well as the state of modifier keys (Shift, Caps Lock).
-Tracking active window where user is typing.
+Tracking an active window where user is typing.
+When a user presses "PrtSc" button, screenshot is automatically saved to screenshots folder.

 All captured input is written to `log.txt`.
 The program terminates when the `Escape` key is pressed.